 This is far easier with visibility into all of your assets and individual processes.
-Manufacturers can achieve this by tracking and monitoring every point in the supply chain and deploying real-time data and analytical tools to provide a complete picture across their operations.
+Manufacturers can achieve this by tracking and monitoring of every point in the supply chain and be deploying real-time data and analytical tools to provide a complete picture across their operations.

 Shifting from Capacity to Capability